Klopp's kids: Meet Liverpool's Champions League hopefuls Cain, Clarkson & Koumetio | Goal.com

 The towering, left-sided centre-back, who turned 18 last month, has been on the bench three times for the senior side, and had Klopp and his staff purring with his performances during the pre-season training camp in Austria back in August.

-Christened ‘Billy the Kid’ by Klopp, Koumetio played 45 minutes for the U18s against Manchester United on Saturday, and has featured for the U21s in the EFL Trophy against senior opposition this season.
+Christened ‘Billy the Kid’ by Klopp, Koumetio played 45 minutes for the Under-18s against Manchester United on Saturday, and has featured for the U21s in the EFL Trophy against senior opposition this season.

 With Sepp van den Berg nursing an abductor issue which should rule the young Dutchman out of the game, Koumetio may well get the chance to make his first-team debut.